TechCohort14/TA200-NFAR-Intermediate-Automation/10-more-on-arrays.md

 d.
 Using bracket notation and the table array, print the mass of elem1, the name for elem 2 and the symbol for elem26.

 e. table is an example of a 2-dimensional array.
 The first "level" contains the element arrays, and the second level holds the name/symbol/mass values.
 Experiment!
 Create a 3-dimensional array and print out one entry from each level in the array.

-We've covered a lot on arrays.
-Continue working on the [Free Code Camp](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/) training on Basic Javascript to gain a further understanding of topics that we've covered.